geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 \end{eqnarray}$$

 Note, that the objective function is a quadratic form with the matrix
 $$\boldsymbol{W}^T\boldsymbol{W}$$.
-Sometimes the objective function is written as $$\boldsymbol{r}^T \boldsymbol{W'} \boldsymbol{r}$$ or
+Sometimes, the objective function is written as $$\boldsymbol{r}^T \boldsymbol{W'} \boldsymbol{r}$$ or
 $$\boldsymbol{r}^T \boldsymbol{S^{-1}} \boldsymbol{r}$$.
 All forms are equivalent,
 but it does influence how exactly the elements of the weighting matrix appear in the later equations.
 This determines their precise meaning.
 One can always transform one representation into another, but the important thing is to pick one and apply it consistently.
-For the purposes of this article, we stick with the objective function as stated above.
+For the purposes of this article, let's stick with the objective function as stated above.

-Our ultimate goal here is answer the following questions: why do we minimize the sum of squares, as opposed to e.g. the sum of absolutes or 4th powers?
+Our ultimate goal here is to answer the following questions: why do we minimize the sum of squares, as opposed to e.g. the sum of absolutes or 4th powers?
 What exactly do the weights represent?
-What are the statistical properties (such as estimated variance) of the best fit parameters?
-What are the confidence bands (or _credible intervals_ to be more precise) of the best model after the fit?
+What are the statistical properties of the best fit parameters?
+What is the confidence band (or _credible interval_ to be more precise) of the best model after the fit?
 We'll try and answer this by building nonlinear least squares from the ground up.

 ## 1.1 Helpful Identities